-Gopher Asset Management has been an innovator in the industry, having launched China's first market-oriented fund of fund catering to the diversification demands of high net worth individuals, the first fund of hedge fund, and the first secondary private equity fund of fund in China.
-Its investment philosophy focuses on identifying and capturing opportunities from emerging trends in the market, evaluating a wide range of assets and investment opportunities from numerous product providers, and constructing investment portfolios through its thorough due diligence process.
-As of December 31, 2018, Gopher Asset Management had invested in more than 210 funds managed by third parties, and directly or indirectly through such funds, invested in more than 4,800 underlying companies, many of which have enjoyed substantial growth.
+Being an innovator in the industry, Gopher Asset Management is China's first market-oriented fund of fund catering to the diversification demands of high net worth individuals, the first fund of hedge fund, and the first secondary private equity fund of fund in China.
+Its investment philosophy focuses on identifying and capturing opportunities from emerging trends in the market, evaluating a wide range of assets and investment opportunities from numerous product providers, and constructing investment portfolios through vigorous due diligence process.
+As of December 31, 2019, Gopher Asset Management had invested in more than 210 funds managed by third parties, and directly or indirectly through these funds, invested in more than 4,900 underlying companies, many of which had achieved substantial growth.
 We have built a proprietary system that tracks the profiles and performance of all invested funds and underlying projects and consolidates such information in our internal database.
 This enables us to understand investment trends and develop the corresponding strategies in an innovative way.

-Our asset management business has historically focused primarily on investments in funds of funds, whereby we established a fund vehicle, act as general partner or manager and invest a small amount of capital (as is customary in the industry), and raise capital from third party investors.
+Our asset management business has historically focused primarily on investments in funds of funds, whereby we established a fund vehicle, acting as the general partner or manager and investing a small amount of capital (as is customary in the industry), and raising capital from third party investors.
 We then direct that fund vehicle to invest in one or more underlying funds which are managed by third parties.
-In recent years, we have focused on developing our co-investment (whereby we invest in assets alongside underlying funds) and direct investment capabilities, and we expect such investments to increase in the future.
-Our direct investment and co-investment projects are comprised of onshore and offshore investments in diversified areas including the following sectors: TMT, financial services, healthcare and companies focusing on Chinese consumers upgrading their lifestyles.
-As of December 31, 2018, Gopher Asset Management's private equity arm had co-invested or directly invested in 89 companies with a total investment amount of RMB10.0 billion (US\$1.5 billion).
+In recent years, we have focused on developing our co-investment (whereby we invest in assets alongside the underlying funds) and direct investment capabilities, and we expect such investments to increase in the future.
+Our direct investment and co-investment projects are comprised of onshore and offshore investments in diversified areas including the following sectors: TMT, financial services, healthcare and industries focusing on Chinese consumers upgrading their lifestyles.